stuntrally/stuntrally3/docs/Tasks.md

 A mode in editor where you can paint textures (on terrain).
 Those textures could then be used for:
 - vegetation density (global, eg. make oasis with trees on desert)
-- vegetation layers density (for invidual models, custom placing)
+- vegetation layers density (for individual models, custom placing)
 - terrain layers density (custom blendmap painting)
 - grass density (add or deny grass in places)
 - grass layers density (variations)